Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined for 62.5 points -- this matchup's over/under -- just one time this year.
+- Notre Dame and its opponents have scored at least 62.5 points -- this matchup's point total -- just once this season.

-- North Carolina has combined with its opponents to score more than 62.5 points in four of seven games this season.
+- North Carolina and its opponents have combined to score more than 62.5 points in four of seven games this season.

-- Saturday's over/under is 5.4 points lower than the two team's combined 67.9 points per game average.
+- The combined points per game average of the two teams, 67.9, is 5.4 points more than Saturday's over/under.

 - The 52 combined points per game that these two squads have allowed this season are 10.5 fewer than the 62.5 over/under in this contest.